sjstoelting/MODx-htmlToPDF/readme.md

     assets/snippets/htmlToPDF/

+###Create the snippet htmlToPDF###
 Create a new snippet with the source of snippet.hmtlToPDF.php and call the snippet within your templates, probably at the top of the template.
 For the snippet call you can add several chunks as templates.
 Examples are in the assets/snippets/htmlToPDF/chunks/ directory.

+###Create the plugin htmlToPDF###
+Create a new plugin with the source of plugin.htmlToPDF.
+On the page "System Events" choose these two options in the area "Documents":
+- OnBeforeDocFormDelete
+- OnDocFormSave

 ###Example Snippet Call###